MobilizeNet/SKS/README.md

 - [SKS for WinForms .NET Core3](https://github.com/MobilizeNet/SKSWinFormsNetCore3) VBUC also allows you to get to .NETCore3.
 Take a look at SKS running on this new platform.

+- [SKS as as Desktop app using Electron](https://github.com/MobilizeNet/SKSElectron) allows you to leverage other technologies to use your application as a DesktopApp on Windows, Linux and Mac.

 Coming soon: